Occupied Palestinian Territory: Gender equality and women's empowerment in the OPT

-Women in the Occupied Palestinian Territory suffer from high levels of poverty and unemployment, with women refugees particularly vulnerable.This Joint Programme works to promote Palestinian women's social, economic and political empowerment and reduce gender-based violence by encouraging their political voice, increasing their opportunities to obtain decent and productive work, and improving their access to protection and justice.
+Women in the Occupied Palestinian Territory suffer from high levels of poverty and unemployment, with women refugees particularly vulnerable.
+The rate of female participation in the labor market in the West Bank and Gaza stood at 13.4 % in 2006, half the average rate in Arab countries and one of the lowest in the world.
+The Joint Programme promoted Palestinian women's social, economic and political empowerment and worked to reduce gender-based violence by encouraging women's political voice, increasing their opportunities to obtain decent and productive work, and improving their access to protection and justice.

-i) Formative research and lessons learned;
+- Formative research and lessons learned;

-ii) Capacity building of key institutions and organizations that advocate for gender equality, deliver gender-sensitive services and monitor progress towards the MDGs; and
+- Capacity building of key institutions and organizations that advocate for gender equality, deliver gender-sensitive services and monitor progress towards the MDGs; and

-iii) An innovative mass media and communication campaign to raise popular support for gender equality.
+- An innovative mass media and communication campaign to raise popular support for gender equality.

 - Interministerial coordination mechanisms were established to strengthen gender policies across first line ministries (health, education, justice and labor).